 PCR testing is now required for all travelers.

 Starting November 4, proof of negative PCR COVID test is no longer required for entering Colombia, said the local government.
 (Source: travelweekly.com)

 Minister of Transport Angela Maria Orozco announced that Colombia will start resuming international flights on September 21 (Source).

 Colombia’s airports will start resuming flights with these countries:

 The Dominican Republic

-The situation in Colombia is slowly becoming better and the positive cases are declining.
-At the moment Colombia has 666,521 COVID cases and 21,412 deaths caused by COVID.
+The situation in Colombia is slowly improving and the positive cases are declining.
+At the moment Colombia has reported 666,521 COVID cases and 21,412 deaths caused by COVID.

-The international flights are supposed to start resuming at the end of September and land borders should be open in October.
-Announced by the Colombian Government (source).
+International flights are supposed to start resuming at the end of September and land borders should be open in October as announced by the Colombian Government (Source).

-While the airports have opened ahead of schedule, they are currently operating domestic flights only.
+While airports have opened ahead of schedule, they are currently operating for domestic flights only.